Arcais/gradebook/README.md

 ---

 ###Other Info:
->Written in Javascript with help from Bootstrap and Jquery.
+>Written in Javascript with help from Bootstrap and Jquery.<br/>
 >Will be released to the public when it's stable.
-Probably when it hits v0.1 beta.
+Probably when it hits v0.1 beta.<br/>
 >For more information or anything else, contact me at xclubcontest@gmail.com